CAN YOU PASS THE TERRORISM QUIZ?

 -Ronald Reagan: President of the United States, 1981-1989.

--Photo of President Reagan meeting with Mujahideen (Muslim guerrilla warriors engaged in a jihad; Muslims who struggle in the path of God): http://en.wikipedia.org/wiki/File:Reagan_meets_Afghan_Mujahideen.jpg
+Photo of President Reagan meeting with Mujahideen, Muslim guerrilla warriors engaged in a jihad:

 -The Afghan freedom fighters “had been encouraged and funded by America to join in the anticommunist Afghan campaign.…The problem was that the genie of jihad would not go back in the bottle.”
 (Fawaz A. Gerges, Journey of the Jihadist: Inside Muslim Militancy, Harcourt, New York: 2006, 114.
-Hereinafter referred to as, Gerges.)
+Hereinafter, “Gerges 2006.”)

 2. Which official report stated the following? “[T]he Iraq War has become the ‘cause celebre’ for jihadists…and is shaping a new generation of terrorist leaders and operatives.”

--The US government’s National Intelligence Estimate on “Trends in Global Terrorism: implications for the United States.” http://motherjones.com/politics/2007/03/iraq-101-iraq-effect-war-iraq-and-its-impact-war-terrorism-pg-1
+-The quote is from the US government’s National Intelligence Estimate on “Trends in Global Terrorism: implications for the United States.” http://motherjones.com/politics/2007/03/iraq-101-iraq-effect-war-iraq-and-its-impact-war-terrorism-pg-1

--According to a study by terrorism experts, Peter Bergen and Paul Cruickshank, “the Iraq War has generated a stunning sevenfold increase in the yearly rate of fatal jihadist attacks, amounting to literally hundreds of additional terrorist attacks and thousands of civilian lives lost…” (Note that no al-Qaeda or al-Qaeda offshoots existed in Iraq before the 2003 US invasion.) http://www.stwr.org/united-states-of-america/the-iraq-effect-war-has-increased-terrorism-sevenfold-worldwide.html
+-According to a study by terrorism experts Peter Bergen and Paul Cruickshank, “the Iraq War has generated a stunning sevenfold increase in the yearly rate of fatal jihadist attacks, amounting to literally hundreds of additional terrorist attacks and thousands of civilian lives lost…” (Note that no al-Qaeda or al-Qaeda offshoots existed in Iraq before the 2003 US invasion.) http://www.stwr.org/united-states-of-america/the-iraq-effect-war-has-increased-terrorism-sevenfold-worldwide.html

 -To counter the threat of terrorism the US should not invade other countries (and should not engage in terrorism itself).
 Rather, it should coordinate its intelligence and police actions with other states.
 A 2008 RAND study “explicitly points out that the best way to defeat terrorist networks is not through military force, but through law enforcement.
 The authors looked at 648 terrorist groups that were active from 1968 to 2006.
 In 40 percent of the cases, policing is ‘the most effective strategy,’ with local intelligence and police agencies able to penetrate and disrupt the terror groups, while 43 percent reached a political accommodation with the government.
 The study states: ‘Military force led to the end of terrorist groups in 7 percent of the cases,’…”